 Chronic, low-grade, systemic inflammation has been directly implicated in just about every chronic disease; brain conditions are no exception.
 Unlike other organs, your brain has no pain fibres so symptoms manifest as problems like brain fog, depression or fatigue.

 Did you know there is also a direct link to your gut health and inflammation?
 As a naturopath I consider the ‘gut-brain link’ and other factors that may be triggering inflammation including poor diet, gluten sensitivity, food intolerances and so on.
-By addressing the cause (which can be found using BICOM® Bioresonance) and taking steps to reduce inflammation naturally, you will be surprised how much better you will feel both physically and mentally.
+By addressing the cause and taking steps to reduce inflammation naturally, you will be surprised how much better you will feel both physically and mentally.

 As mentioned above, food intolerances/sensitivities can create inflammation in the gut and wreak havoc on your brain leading to mood swings, depression, anxiety, anger, irritability, fatigue, poor focus and concentration.
-Such food issues can be identified with treated with BICOM® Bioresonance therapy and naturopathic medicine.
+Such food issues can be identified in clinic and addressed with naturopathic medicine.

 Did you know that harmful pathogens including parasites, candida overgrowth, mould sensitivity, certain viruses and bacteria can affect your gut and nervous system leading to mood swings and mood changes?
 (Remember the gut-brain link!)
-The good news is these too, can be identified and successfully treated with BICOM® Bioresonance therapy combined with naturopathic medicine.
+The good news is these too, can be identified and successfully dealt with.

 Traumatic life events